White Cube: When minimalism elevates contemporary art

 In London: Virginia Overton transforms Mason's Yard

-In London, in the space of Mason's Yard is Virginia Overton who takes over.
+In London, at Mason's Yard , Virginia Overton takes over.
 Until February 25, the American artist, known for her work with industrial materials, transforms this space into an immersive installation.
-Her sculptures explore the relationship between solidity and fragility, offering a reflection on our connection with the material environment that surrounds us.
+Her sculptures explore the relationship between solidity and fragility, offering a reflection on our connection to the material environment that surrounds us.

 Untitled (grey overlay), 2024